huyphung1602/midnight_restaurant/README.md

 rails g migration AddInfoTo

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:
+- Layout the apps is very hard.
+- Cannot do multiple orders yet.
+- I am going to add Comment, Rating, Views into the web

 ## License